This post may contain affiliate links. Read my whole disclosure here.

 (We only follow this schedule during weekdays and we also have a different schedule once a week when we plan our family night and we have the whole afternoon reserved for family activities.)

-Download the printable after-school schedule
+Download the printable after-school schedule and checklist

 If you want to put this idea into practice with your kids, you can use the link below to download our printable schedule.